nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [Armada](https://github.com/G-Research/armada) A multi-cluster batch queuing system for high-throughput workloads on Kubernetes.
 Armada is an application to achieve high throughput of run-to-completion jobs on multiple Kubernetes clusters.
 It stores queues for users/projects with pod specifications and creates these pods once there is available resource in one of the connected Kubernetes clusters.
 * [Ko: Easy Go Containers 🌟](https://github.com/google/ko) Build and deploy Go applications on Kubernetes
 * [Kubetail 🌟](https://github.com/johanhaleby/kubetail) Bash script to tail Kubernetes logs from multiple pods at the same time
-    * [Stern 🌟](https://github.com/wercker/stern) Multi pod and container log tailing for Kubernetes
+    * [Stern 🌟](https://github.com/stern/stern) Multi pod and container log tailing for Kubernetes.
+Stern allows you to tail multiple pods on Kubernetes and multiple containers within the pod.
+Each result is color coded for quicker debugging -- Friendly fork of https://github.com/wercker/stern
 * [kubestr 🌟](https://kubestr.io/) Explore your Kubernetes storage options.
 Kubestr is a collection of tools to discover, validate and evaluate your kubernetes storage options.
 * [KubeEye: An Automatic Diagnostic Tool that Provides a Holistic View of Your Kubernetes Cluster 🌟](https://kubesphere.io/blogs/kubeeye-automatic-cluster-diagnostic-tool/)
 * [k8gb 🌟](https://github.com/k8gb-io/k8gb) A cloud native Kubernetes Global Balancer [k8gb.io](https://www.k8gb.io/)